huang-alvin/Food-Reads/README.md

 # Food-Reads
-Food-Reads connects food lovers allowing them to review cook books
+Food-Reads is a web app that connects food lovers by allowing them to review cook books

+# Table of Contents